-Retained earnings represent the portion of a company's profits left after distributing dividends to shareholders or making other payments.
-Businesses often use surplus retained earnings to fund growth or expansion.
-These earnings are also referred to as “unappropriated profits,” “earnings surplus,” or “accumulated earnings.”
+Retained earnings are the portion of a company’s profits that remain after it has paid dividends to its shareholders or met other payment obligations.
+Instead of distributing all profits, businesses often keep a part of them to fund future growth, repay debt, or invest in expansion projects.
+These retained funds are also known as “unappropriated profits,” “earnings surplus,” or “accumulated earnings.”

-In this article, we take a closer look at what retained earnings are, the formula to calculate them and why they matter.
+In this article, we’ll break down what retained earnings mean, how to calculate them, and why they matter for long-term business growth.

 What is the meaning of retained earnings?